-But just wait until you catch your first glimpse of sunrise over the Asian Steppe.
-There’s no other view on Earth quite like it: mile after mile of rolling grassy tundra, dotted with white-domed Gers and broken up with golden dunes or the craggy peaks of Tavan Bogd.
-It’s probably no surprise that our Mongolia tours are all about the wilderness – soaking in the hot springs of Tsenkher or riding camels through the Khogno Khan Mountains – but you’ll find there’s more to this country than just good views.
-With its communist past and a (proudly) democratic future, Mongolia is ready to great the 21st Century with a smile.
+But just wait until you catch your first glimpse of sunrise over the famous Mongolian steppe.
+There’s no other view on Earth quite like it: mile after mile of rolling grassy plains, dotted with the white domes of gers and broken up with golden dunes or the craggy peaks of Tavan Bogd and the Altai mountains.
+It’s probably no surprise that our Mongolia tours are mostly about the getting out into the wild – soaking in the hot springs of Tsenkher or hiking through the Khogno Khan – but you’ll find there’s more to this country than just good views.
+With its epic history, brief communist past and a (proudly) democratic future, Mongolia is ready to greet the 21st century with plenty to offer the traveler.

 Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
 Where possible, Intrepid uses local transport options and traditional modes of transport - which usually carry less of an environmental impact, support small local operators and are heaps more fun.

-Enjoy a memorable ride through the Mongolian desert on the back of a camel.
+Enjoy a short but memorable ride through the Mongolian desert on the back of a camel.

-Travelling with Intrepid is a little bit different.
-We endeavour to provide travellers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.
+Traveling with Intrepid is a little bit different.
+We endeavour to provide travelers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.

-Get in touch with Mongolian culture and cuisine while staying with a local family.
+Get in touch with Mongolian culture and cuisine while staying with a local family in their ger.
 Pick up some local language and learn about the Mongolian way of life while enjoying warm hospitality.

 Citizens of the UK, Ireland, Australia, New Zealand, South Africa and most EU countries will need a visa to enter Mongolia as a tourist for up to 30 days.
 Citizens of Canada will not need a visa for visits up to 30 days and citizens of the USA will not need a visa for visits of up to 90 days.
 Citizens of other countries should check with the relevant consulates as to whether a visa is required.
 If a visa is required, you will need to obtain it in advance.
 There is no visa on arrival in Mongolia at land or air borders.

-LETTERS OF INVITATION (LOI):
+MONGOLIA - LETTER OF INVITATION (LOI):

 Most embassies do not require a LOI.
 However, should you be required to present one with your visa application please contact us.
 There may be a fee for this service.
-In order for us to provide a LOI through our local partners we will require a clear, colour scan of your passport along with an indication of at which embassy you will be applying for your visa.
+In order for us to provide a LOI through our local partners we will require a clear, color scan of your passport along with an indication of at which embassy you will be applying for your visa.
 Please allow up to 3 weeks for your LOI to be processed after which you will be able to apply for your visa.

 You may be able to apply for your Mongolian visa in Beijing en-route if you have time here before your trip.
 Please plan carefully and check the current embassy requirements.
-You will need to organise this yourself and ensure you have all the correct documentation to obtain the Mongolian Visa.
+You will need to organize this yourself and ensure you have all the correct documentation to obtain the Mongolian Visa.

-INFORMATION REQUIRED FOR VISA APPLICATION:
+INFORMATION REQUIRED FOR MONGOLIAN VISA APPLICATION:

 You will need to apply for a Single Entry Tourist Visa (J) that covers the duration of your stay in Mongolia.
 Visas are usually valid for 3 months from the date of issue and enable to you to stay for up to 30 days from date of entry.

-DOCUMENTS REQUIRED FOR VISA APPLICATION:
+DOCUMENTS REQUIRED FOR MONGOLIAN VISA APPLICATION: